slu-soc1120/slu-soc1120.github.io/content/home/intro.md

 An introduction to the discipline of sociology, with a particular emphasis on health disparities and health care in the United States.
 This site is for <a href="https://chris-prener.github.io" target="_blank">Chris Prener's</a> sections only.

 {{% alert warning %}}
-**COVID-19 Pandemic:** For the Spring 2021 semester, this course has been modified to accomodate remote learning.
+**COVID-19 Pandemic:** For the Spring 2021 semester, this course has been modified to accommodate remote learning.
 Please read about the modifications [here](/covid19).
 {{% /alert %}}